 November 1, 2011

 The perfect light fixture can be hard to find.
 They should provide, dare I say it — proper lighting — but are also a key decorating piece in any room.
 This time of year I notice lighting more than ever, as it’s dark when I leave for work and dark when I get home.
-When looking for a fixture, keep in mind wattage and the material the piece is made of, as this will certainly influence the lighting you get from the lamp.
+When looking for a fixture, keep in mind wattage and the material the piece is made of, as this will certainly influence the lighting you get from the lamp and if you need installation for this lamp getting a professional like callidus electric can be the best choice for this.
 Don’t forget to keep scale and proportion in mind as well, and maybe take a chance on a fixture that does not exactly match your interior.
 (Think of it as wearing bright sneakers or unexpected heels with a conservative outfit.)